-Though they don't come without shortcomings, a home defense shotgun can be incredibly tool for defending your family.
+Though they don't come without shortcomings, a home-defense shotgun can be incredibly tool for defending your family.
 However, like any tool, you need to use the right one for the job.
 Yes, you can drive a nail with a screwdriver, but a hammer is a much better choice.
-By the same token, a shotgun specifically designed with home defense in mind is a much better choice for that sort of work than your trusty turkey or duck hunting shotgun.
+By the same token, a shotgun specifically designed with home-defense in mind is a much better choice for that sort of work than your trusty turkey or duck hunting shotgun.

-Whatever home defense shotgun you end up choosing, your work is only beginning once you actually obtain your shotgun.
+Whatever home-defense shotgun you end up choosing, your work is only beginning once you actually obtain your shotgun.
 It can be extremely effective in the right hands, but it takes a lot of time and effort to truly become a master at running a shotgun.
-Invest the time and energy necessary to become an expert with your chosen home defense shotgun and you'll be a formidable obstacle to those who wish to hurt you.
+Invest the time and energy necessary to become an expert with your chosen home-defense shotgun and you'll be a formidable obstacle to those who wish to hurt you.

-Continue reading to see our choices for the best home defense shotguns.
+Continue reading to see our choices for the best home-defense shotguns.

-At the same time, it also has a 9 (8+1) round magazine and good quality sights.
-Combine all of those features with synthetic stock that’s easy to grip and an attachment point for a tactical flashlight and the Remington Versa Max Tactical is another darn good choice for a home defense shotgun.
+At the same time, it also has a nine-round (8+1) magazine and high-quality sights.
+Combine all of those features with synthetic stock and an attachment point for a flashlight and you have another great choice for a home-defense shotgun.

-What do you think of our choices for the best home defense shotguns?
+What do you think of our choices for the best home-defense shotguns?
 Did we miss any?